HydrogenB/Subscription-Streamliner/docs/bundle-calculation-logic.md

 - The card displays the **incremental cost** to add that service to the current selection.
 - This is the most complex calculation.
 It is determined by the `getPriceInfo` function in `add/page.tsx`.

-#### Incremental Cost Algorithm:
+#### Incremental Cost Algorithm (`getPriceInfo`):
-1.  **Calculate Current Total:** The system first finds the best possible price for the set of services *already selected* by the user.
-It does this by searching `offerGroups` for a matching bundle.
-If no bundle is found, it sums the promotional standalone prices.
+The function calculates the cost difference between the user's current selection and what the selection *would be* if they added the service they are hovering over.

+1.  **Calculate Current Total Price:**
+    - The system takes the set of services the user has *already selected*.
+    - It calls the `findBestOffer` utility to find the best possible bundle deal for this current set.
+    - If a matching bundle is found, its `sellingPrice` is used as the `currentTotal`.
+    - If no bundle is found, the `currentTotal` is the sum of the individual promotional prices of the selected services.

-2.  **Calculate Potential New Total:** The system then calculates a *hypothetical* new total if the service being hovered over were added to the selection.
-It finds the best bundle price for this new, larger set of services.
+2.  **Calculate Potential New Total Price:**
+    - The system creates a *hypothetical* new set of services, which includes all currently selected services *plus* the service being hovered over.
+    - It calls `findBestOffer` again on this new, hypothetical set to find the best bundle deal.
+    - The resulting price is the `potentialNewTotal`.

-3.  **Determine Incremental Cost:** The incremental cost is the difference between the potential new total and the current total.
+3.  **Determine and Display Incremental Cost:**
+    - The incremental cost is the difference between the two calculated totals:
-    - `Incremental Cost = (Potential New Total) - (Current Total)`
+    - `Incremental Cost = potentialNewTotal - currentTotal`
-4.  **Display:** This value is displayed with a `+` prefix (e.g., `+60 THB`).
-The service's full standalone price remains visible (e.g., `149 THB`) with a strikethrough to provide context.
+    - This value is displayed on the card with a `+` prefix (e.g., `+60 THB`).
+    - The service's full standalone price remains visible (e.g., `149 THB`) with a strikethrough to provide context and show the value of bundling.

 #### Special Case: Plan Swapping (e.g., Netflix Tiers)
-- If the user has a service selected (e.g., Netflix Standard) and hovers over another variant of the same service (e.g., Netflix Mobile), the logic calculates the cost difference for a *swap* rather than an addition.
+- If the user has a service selected (e.g., Netflix Standard) and hovers over another variant of the same service (e.g., Netflix Mobile), the logic calculates the cost for a *swap* rather than an addition.
+- In this scenario, the `currentTotal` is calculated *without* any Netflix plan, and the `potentialNewTotal` is calculated with only the *new* Netflix plan added.
 - If the new plan is cheaper, the incremental cost is displayed as a **negative value** inside parentheses, representing a savings.
 - **Example:** User has Netflix Standard (349 THB) selected.
 Hovering over Netflix Mobile (99 THB).
     - `Incremental Cost = 99 - 349 = -250`